randym32/Blackwood.Core/Documentation/glossary.md

 : A user interface element that organizes and presents a list of commands, actions, or options.

 **Menu Item**
 : An individual entry within a menu.
-Menu items represent executable actions or commands like "Open," "Save," or "Exit."
-In code, menu items may correspond to objects such as `ToolStripMenuItem` and can be associated with event handlers that execute application logic when selected.
+Menu items represent executable actions or commands like "Open," "Save," or "Exit.".

 ## P